About the Search Tutorial

 The Search & Reporting application (Search app) is the primary interface for using the Splunk software to run searches, save reports, and create dashboards.
 This Search Tutorial is for users who are new to the Splunk platform and the Search app.

 Use this tutorial to learn how to use the Search app.
-Differences between Splunk Enterprise and Splunk Cloud are specified throughout this tutorial.
+Differences between Splunk Enterprise and Splunk Cloud Platform are specified throughout this tutorial.

 You might see minor differences between the screen shots in this tutorial and the screens in your Splunk software deployment.
 Some of the screen shots might show a previous version of the Search app, but these minor differences will not impact your successful completion of the tutorial.